 The 'Ohau Sustainable' program identified areas where we could improve and we have achieved the following:

-- installed mains power to the snowfield, thus reducing GHG emissions, air particulates and energy costs
+- installed mains power to the Snow Fields, thus reducing GHG emissions, air particulates and energy costs

-- installed a glass grinder, which converts glass bottles into a local and usable aggregate resource (saving waste landfill space and GHG emissions caused by trucking these bottles to landfill)
+- installed an Expleco glass crusher, which converts glass bottles into a local and usable aggregate resource (saving waste landfill space and GHG emissions caused by trucking these bottles to landfill)

 - upgraded our waste recycling program in the 'Avalunch Cafe'

 - working towards removing single use plastic.
 Most rooms do not have bin liners now and rubbish bins are washed out which also means more rubbish goes into recycling rather than waste.
 We provide reusable polycarbonate glasses for the spa area instead of single use plastic

 - removed plastic straws, we discourage coffee cup lids and encourage people to not buy water in plastic but to reuse their water bottles and refill with our delicious water from the spring behind the Lodge,

 - our food waste is fed to pigs

 - have use a local laundry in Twizel